 - For intra-frequency SSB based measurements with NCSG, UE may cause scheduling restriction as specified in clause 9.2.7.3.

-- for UE supporting nr-NeedForInterruptionReport-r18 for intra-frequency measurement and indicating NeedForInterruptionInfoNR-r18 for intra-frequency measurement,,
+- for UE supporting nr-NeedForInterruptionReport-r18 for intra-frequency measurement and indicating NeedForInterruptionInfoNR-r18 for intra-frequency measurement, an intra-frequency SSB measurement is defined as measurement without gap if

-- An intra-frequency SSB measurement is defined as measurement without gap if
+- the SMTC is not partially nor fully overlapped with a configured GAP and the UE indicates ‘no-gap’ via intraFreq-needForGap and the UE indicates ‘no-gap-no-interruption’ or no-gap-with-interruption via NeedForInterruptionInfoNR-r18 for the intra-frequency measurement,

-- the UE indicates ‘no-gap’ via intraFreq-needForGap and the UE indicates ‘no-gap-no-interruption’ or no-gap-with-interruption via NeedForInterruptionInfoNR-r18 for the intra-frequency measurement,
+- the UE is not allowed to cause interruption during intra-frequency measurement without gap when UE indicate no-gap-no-interruption

-- UE is not allowed to cause interruption during intra-frequency measurement without gap when UE indicate no-gap-no-interruption
+- the UE is not allowed to cause interruption if the SSB is completely contained in the active BWP of the UE

-- UE is allowed to cause interruption during intra-frequency measurement without gap when UE indicate no-gap-with-interruption, the interruption requirement is defined in clause 8.2.2.2.19
+- the UE is allowed to cause interruption during intra-frequency measurement without gap when UE indicate no-gap-with-interruption, the interruption requirement is defined in clause 8.2.2.2.19

 - An intra-frequency SSB measurement is defined as measurement with gap if

-- the UE indicates ‘gap’ via intraFreq-needForGap for intra-frequency measurement
+- the UE indicates ‘gap’ via intraFreq-needForGap for intra-frequency measurement, or if measurement gaps configured and the SMTC is partially or fully overlapping with the measurement gap.